HIS-30157 - 'Eyes on the Prize': The Struggle for Civil Rights in America

 None

-This module allows students to study one of the most dramatic processes to shape the modern United States: the struggle for African American civil rights.
-From a nation blighted by white supremacy (and an especially racially oppressive South) to a country where legal equality was achieved but significant racial disparities remained, we will assess the aims and achievements of black leadership, and the contribution of ordinary men and women, black and white, northern and southern, to re-shaping American society through activism.
-The module also addresses the actions of opponents of racial change.
+This module allows you to study one of the most dramatic processes to shape the modern United States: the struggle for African American civil rights.
+From a nation blighted by white supremacy (and an especially racially oppressive South) to a country where legal equality was achieved but significant racial disparities remained, we will assess the aims and achievements of Black leadership, and the contribution of ordinary men and women, Black and white, northern and southern, to re-shaping American society through their activism.
+You will also study the actions of opponents of racial change.

 Aims